rossgk2/techblogs/The command line.md

 cd "/home/Bob/Desktop/fldr"
 ```

-These command would work no matter what your working directory is.
+This command would work no matter what your working directory is.